issp-center-dev/TeNeS/docs/sphinx/en/file_specification/parameter_section.rst

   - When set to ``false``, the stages for measuring and saving observables will be skipped
   - Elapsed time ``time.dat`` is always saved

+- ``measure_interval``

+  - Specify the interval of measurement in time evolution process

 - ``output``